DynamoDS/DynamoPrimer/en/01_Introduction/1-2_what_is_dynamo.md

 ### The Platform

 Dynamo is envisioned as a visual programming tool for designers, allowing us to make tools that make use of external libraries or any Autodesk product that has an API.
-With Dynamo Studio we can develop programs in a "Sandbox" style application - but the Dynamo ecosystem continues to grow.
+With Dynamo Sandbox we can develop programs in a "Sandbox" style application - but the Dynamo ecosystem continues to grow.

 The source code for the project is open-source, enabling us to extend its functionality to our hearts content.
 Check out the project on GitHub and browse the Works in Progress of users customizing Dynamo.